If you’ve been following this blog for a while now, you may have read quite a few posts about Italy.

 Well, I won’t spoil the interview and I’ll let her speak.
 Enjoy!

 Ciao Linda!
-Let me first of all thank you for taking the time to answer my questions.
+Let me, first of all, thank you for taking the time to answer my questions.
 Can you introduce yourself and tell us something more about you and your life?

 Hello!
 I’m an American expat living in Tuscany, Italy.
-I’m a mom of two young kids and freelance designer, working mostly with my past American clients.
+I’m a mom of two young kids and a freelance designer, working mostly with my past American clients.
 I really love design and pretty paper, so working on sharing through my blog and building up my side hustle – HappyPrintClub.com.